 This action was made on Photoshop CS6 but it should work in CS3 and up.
 It’s made in ENGLISH version of photoshop, but if your software is in another language, you can still follow these instructions and use my action. – CONVERT NON ENGLISH PHOTOSHOP INTO ENGLISH

 You will notice that after Cinemagraph Action is done, your clip has more contrast and cooler color.
 However if you don’t want my optional Adjustments, just disable the top layer called “Adjustment”, or adjust it’s opacity until you’re happy with the result.
 It adds some cross process to the clip, but it’s totally optional.

 There are only few short steps you have to follow.
 1 – You’ll be asked to start a good frame for start by moving the left side of a timeline to the right position where you’re happy with the still frame.
 2 – You’ll be asked to brush areas that you want to keep moving.
 3 – You can disable / enable our Adjustment layer that creates cool cross process / contrast effect.
 4 – Export to .gif following instructions included in the download of Cinemagraph Action.

 Cinemagraphs are still photographs in which a minor and repeated movement occurs.
 They are published in either animated GIF format or as video, and can give the illusion that the viewer is watching a video.
 Many believe that Cinemagraphy is the future of photography.
 Facebook already let’s you post Cinemagraphs on the timeline, so you should jump on the train if you haven’t done so already.
 This action is a great way to start, since it’s easy to use and it doesn’t require additional software.

 These aren’t your ordinary GIFs.
 The cinemagraph is a medium pioneered (and named) by husband and wife team Jamie Beck and Kevin Burg in which individual instants of motion are isolated against a static image.
 This dichotomy creates moments that are quiet and contemplative, elevating the humble GIF into something much more refined.
 Cinemagraph Pro for Mac is $299.
-My action is $4 and you’ll get results faster.
+My action is a price of a beer and you’ll get professional results faster.